 A common perspective among my evangelical friends is the “Appearance of Age.”
 The notion here is that the world was created only a few thousand years ago, but it was created in a mature or developed form, so it appears to be ancient.
 Thus, a star a million light-years away was created along with the starlight occupying the line of sight from that star to earth, so that we can see that star now instead of waiting a million years for its light to reach us.
 Adam and Eve were created looking as if they had been born twenty years earlier, with navels.
 The rock layers look as if they formed over the course of hundreds of millions of years.

 What my friends fail to appreciate is that observations of rocks and stars show not just old-looking objects, but a whole detailed, interlocking history of events dating back billions of years.
 The fossil record shows a succession of species over the past half-billion years, as if they developed via evolution.
-The human genome contains many chunks of DNA that look as if they were injected by viruses millions of years in the past; chimpanzees share some of these same retrovirus sequences with us, making it look as if humans and chimps had a common ancestor.
+The human genome contains many chunks of DNA that look as if they were injected by viruses millions of years in the past; chimpanzees share many of these same retrovirus sequences with us, making it look as if humans and chimps had a common ancestor.
 A supernovae was observed in 1987 , from a star 186,000 light-years away.
 This looks as if a real star really exploded 186,000 years ago, with an expanding ring of gases now visible.

 Also, the deception here would have to extend well past the initial “week” of creation.
 God would also have had to erase all traces of a world-engulfing Flood which killed all but eight humans and most terrestrial species and scoured the crust of the earth.
 This global cover-up would entail reworking all the surface rock layers to erase traces of the Flood; rejiggering the human genome to make it look as if the human race did not go through such a severe population bottleneck; transporting a bunch of marsupial mammals to Australia to make it look as if they evolved in place on that isolated continent; creating levels of apparently human artifacts, complete with sequential carbon dates, to make it look as if civilizations continued uninterrupted right through the Flood epoch (c.
 2500 B.C.) in China, India, Egypt, and Mesopotamia; and thousands of other acts of duplicity.